 Jok Prince Bangkok - Why We Love it

-The soup has a real smokey flavor which comes from the addition of a small amount of burnt rice in the congee.
+The soup has a real smokey flavour.
+That comes from the addition of a small amount of burnt rice in the congee.
 The homemade pork balls are deliciously soft and fatty.
 Nothing like the usually processed look chin balls found in Thai soups across the country.
 The thick soup is made even richer once you break up the soft poached egg.
 The 'Jok' is topped with fresh strips of ginger, spring onion, and fresh coriander (cilantro).
-As with all Thai soups, you can tweak the soup to suit your own taste with the addition of dried chili, soy sauce, chili vinegar, and sugar on the table.
+As with all Thai soups, you can tweak the soup to suit your own taste with the addition of dried chilli, soy sauce, chilli vinegar, and sugar on the table.